-- Associations and their membership shall adhere to the rules and authority of the GHSA, as specified in the GHSA By-Laws. - 2.
-Associations shall require their membership to register with the GHSA Office and comply with all requirements of the GHSA Policies and Procedures guidelines outlined in the "Contest Officials Handbook and Accountability Program". - 3.
-Associations are required to comply with all reporting procedures and deadlines. - 4.
-Associations are expected to function within the outline of their Constitution and By-Laws.
-Failure to do so will result in the GHSA Office mediating disputes there in.
+- 1. Associations and their membership shall adhere to the rules and authority of the GHSA, as specified in the GHSA By-Laws. - 2.
+Associations shall require their membership to register with the GHSA Office and comply with all requirements of the GHSA Policies and Procedures guidelines for contest officials. - 3.
+Associations are required to comply with all reporting procedures and deadlines.